-- 30. A student may be permitted to withdraw temporarily from the Medical Course due to unforeseen health or personal circumstances with the permission of the Year Convenor in discussion with the Dean or Head of Division of Undergraduate Medical Education.
-Formal evidence such as a medical certificate may be required as appropriate. - 31.
-Where the reason for the withdrawal is health-related a return to the course will require a medical report that confirms not only that they are fit to return to studies but that the issue has been resolved satisfactorily.
-Particular study may be prescribed on their return to enable them to resume the course. - 32.
-A student who has been temporarily withdrawn from the course for a period of greater than one academic year will normally be required after consideration by the Support and Progress Committee, on return to enter an earlier year of the programme, even if this year(s) has previously been successfully completed.
+- 8.1 A student may be permitted to withdraw temporarily from the Medical Course due to unforeseen health or personal circumstances with the permission of the Year Convenor in discussion with the Dean, Head of MBChB or Head of the Undergraduate Division.
+Formal evidence such as a medical certificate may be required as appropriate. - 8.2 Where the reason for the withdrawal is health-related a return to the course will require a medical report that confirms not only that they are fit to return to studies but that the issue has been resolved satisfactorily.
+This may include an assessment from University Occupational Health.
+Particular study may be prescribed on their return to enable them to resume the course. - 8.3 A student who has been temporarily withdrawn from the course for a period of greater than one academic year will normally be required on return to enter an earlier year of the programme, even if the year(s) had previously been successfully completed.
+Such decisions are made by the Dean informed by recommendations made by the Support and Progress Case Management Group.